erfanhss/HitachiSecFedLearning/README.md

 ### Learning Model
 The python script can be modified to work any model or any optimizer.
 The constructor of Model class defined in main.py should be modified for such changes.
 In the current file a convolutional neural network is being trained using SGD optimizer and cross-entropy loss.

+### List of files
+This repository contains the following files: main.py: learning script using the secure aggregation notSecure.py: learning script using plain distributed SGD for performance comparison purpose GoWrappers.py: contains the code for wrapping the aggregagtion module in Python